Bismillah (In The Name of Allah)

 Imam Bukhari and Imam Muslim

 As this hadith shows each parent is responsible for their flock.
 And you must never forget the mother is to obey the husband and she is to carry out his halaal wishes in regards to the children.
 Do not obey your mother in being disobedient to your father.
-The father, the husband is the leader of his household and deserves to be treated with honor, respect and kindness.
+The father, the husband is the leader of his household and deserves to be treated with honour, respect and kindness.

 “Men are the protectors and maintainers of women, because Allah has given the one more (strength) than the other, and because they support them from their means.”